i2bc/ORFmine/docs/Input_orfold.md

 ### Inputs
-Basically, ORFold requires only a fasta file containing the amino acid sequences to treat (given with the **-fna** label).
-ORFold can handle several fasta files at the same time.
-In this case, it will treat them independently and will generate as many outputs as entered fasta files.
-The inputs must be stored in a local directory that will be linked to the /database/ directory of the container (see [here](./orfmine_quickstart.md#prepare-your-folders) for more details).
-The following commands assume the user run ORFold in the container and all necessary inputs are stored in the /database/ folder of the container.
+Basically, ORFold requires only a FASTA file containing the amino acid sequences to treat (given with the **-fna** label).
+ORFold can handle several FASTA files at the same time.
+In this case, it will treat them independently and will generate as many outputs as entered FASTA files.

- fasta file example:
+ FASTA file example:
 ```{}
 >aminoacid_sequence_1
 AGNVCFGGRTYMPDFDGMSCVNWQERT